Chrisfaherty/CI_PP2_SCC/README.md

 11. As the site owner, I want users to keep up to date site updates,
 12. As the site owner, I want users to be able to submit feedback.
 13. As the site owner, I want users to be able to complete the tasks they require.
-14. As the site owner, I want users to be able to complete the tasks they require.
+14. As the site owner, I want users to be able to return if this access a invalid link.

 ## Design